Microsoft Windows Licensing

 Other Editions of Windows

-The Education Edition of Windows 10 and 11 are covered under our license.
-Please contact CU Software if you need the installers.
+The Education Edition of Windows 11 is covered under our license.
+Please fill out the CU Software Licensing Request form if you need the installers.

 Professional Edition is covered under our site license, but is not currently recommended for use on Cornell-owned computers.
-Enterprise Edition provides a higher level of integration for managed desktop, BitLocker drive encryption, and other IT administration tools.
-If you have a special need for a Professional Edition of Windows 11 or Windows 10, please contact CU Software.
+Enterprise Edition provides a higher level of integration for managed desktops, BitLocker drive encryption, and other IT administration tools.
+If you have a special need for a Professional Edition of Windows 11, please fill out the CU Software Licensing Request form.

 Home Editions and Ultimate Editions are not covered by our site license.